ProDeSquare/InstantDomainPage/README.md

 All the styles are located in `src/assets/styles.scss` file.

 ### Getting ready for production
-Once you're happy with everything, you need to get it ready for deployment
+Once you're satisfied with your changes, build the project for production:
 ```shell
 $ pnpm run build
 ```

-This would compile everything into the `dist` directory which would be ready for deployment.
+The production-ready files will be generated in the `dist` directory.

 ## Additional Information